Nominations are now open!

-Shortlists will be compiled for release on the 20th of February 2019
+Shortlists will be published Tuesday 20th February 2024.

-- Grassroots System of the Year (bringing new players into the hobby)
+- Grassroots Larp of the Year – Games with great access for new players

 - Larp Producer of the Year – Foam/Latex